kedro-org/kedro/docs/source/data/data_catalog.md

 In this example, `filepath` is used as the basis of a folder that stores versions of the `cars` dataset.
 Each time a new version is created by a pipeline run it is stored within `data/01_raw/company/cars.csv/<version>/cars.csv`, where `<version>` corresponds to a version string formatted as `YYYY-MM-DDThh.mm.ss.sssZ`.

 By default, `kedro run` loads the latest version of the dataset.
-However, you can also specify a particular versioned data set with `--load-version` flag as follows:
+However, you can also specify a particular versioned dataset with `--load-version` flag as follows:

 ```bash
 kedro run --load-versions=cars:YYYY-MM-DDThh.mm.ss.sssZ